UbiquityRobotics/demos/floor_follow/README.md

 * The launch file can specify other argument suitable for other drive and rotate needs.

-### A very simple example client that issues and listens to status
+### A very actionlib example client that issues and listens to status

-As an example we have a very simple example called follower_client.py in the scripts folder.
+As an example we have a very simple example called follower_client.py in the scripts folder under the floor_follow folder.
 Take a look at this to see how to send commands and receive status.
 This is simple starting point for your own node if you desire.
 Modify the script perhaps first to just drive a little then print and place your own fiducials and have it follow them in some order you define.
 Keep in mind that the basic rotate and perhaps the basic drive commands may have to be used after ariving at one fiducial in order to point the robot in the general direction where it can see the next fiducial.
-You would first run the fiducial_follow node and then the command below would start this sample client node
+You would first run the fiducial_follow node as already shown above on this page and then the command below would start this sample client node

     python ./follower_client.py

-#### The general purpose command message
+#### The Actionlib Goal Message

-The general message has these fields which are standard ROS format types, mostly just strings.
-The messages are in demos/custom_messages so that they can stand alone for other apps or nodes
+The goal that this node responts to is define in follow_actions folder under subfolder action in file DoFollowCmd.action.
+Any changes to this .action file require a catkin_make.
+The goal has these fields

 * `commandType`  String such as `RotateRight` or `FollowFiducial` to set next target
 * `actionOnDone`  String that Tells what will be done after the command.
 This is specific to the command used
-* `strParam1`  String parameter for commands that need a string such as the next fiducial to follow
-* `strParam2`  Second string parameter if required by the command
 * `numParam1`  Floating point numeric parameter used if required by the command
 * `numParam2`  Second floating point numeric parameter used if required by the command
+* `strParam1`  String parameter for commands that need a string such as the next fiducial to follow
 * `comment`  This string will show up in the status for the command and could be used for feedback to the sender

 The above command is in a general form.
 Below are the command types to the left and we indicate which parameter(s) are used for the command.
 Any user inputs can be in `comment` and a user may use this for triggering his app or just readable status message.

-It is important to keep in mind that sending these commands adds them to a queue.
-So if 3 commands are sent right away for the FiducialFollow commandType the 3 will be sought out and driven to one at a time.
-All commands are processed in first in first executed order.
+All commands are processed one at a time by the actionlib server implemented in floor_follow.py

-#### The commandTypes To The Fiducial Follow node
+#### The commandTypes To The floor follow server

+To simplify this table I will leave off the prefix of FF_CMD_ used in each command type  seen in full in the DoFollowCmd.action file

+* `DRIVE_REVERSE`  The numParam1 parameter is the time in seconds to drive straight backwards at the rate set using the `drive_rate` which was set as a parameter or modified most recently using the SetDriveRate command

+* `ROTATE_RIGHT`  The numParam1 parameter is the time in seconds to rotate to the right at the rate set using the `rotate_rate` which was set as a parameter or modified most recently using the SetRotateRate command

+* `ROTATE_LEFT`  The numParam1 parameter is the time in seconds to rotate to the left at the rate set using the `rotate_rate` which was set as a parameter or modified most recently using the SetRotateRate command

-* `FollowFiducial` The `strParam1` string will be the next fiducial to be followed such as `fid101`.
+* `FOLLOW_FIDUCIAL` The `strParam1` string will be the next fiducial to be followed such as `fid101`.
 The `actionOnDone` is generally assumed to be just to move on to do the next command.
 You may specify 'DriveOnTop' for actionOnDone so the robot drives itself over the fiducial.
 You may specify 'AssumePose' for actionOnDone so the robot drives over then rotates to the pose of the fiducial.
 You may specify for actionOnDone to `KeepFollowing` so the robot continues to follow this fiducial just like the legacy fiducial follow mode.

+* `DRIVE_FORWARD`  The numParam1 parameter is the time in seconds to drive straight forward at the rate set using the `drive_rate` which was set as a parameter or modified most recently using the SetDriveRate command

-* `SetMaxLinRate`  The numParam1 parameter is used as the new `max_linear_rate` for finding fiducials.
+* `SET_MAX_LIN_RATE`  The numParam1 parameter is used as the new `max_linear_rate` for finding fiducials.
 We limit this between very slow to about 1.2 meters per second.

-* `SetMaxAngRate`  The numParam1 parameter is used as the new `max_angular_rate` for following fiducials.
+* `SET_MAX_ANG_RATE`  The numParam1 parameter is used as the new `max_angular_rate` for following fiducials.
 We limit this between very slow to about 2.0 meters per second.
-* `DriveForward`  The numParam1 parameter is the time in seconds to drive straight forward at the rate set using the `drive_rate` which was set as a parameter or modified most recently using the SetDriveRate command

-* `DriveReverse`  The numParam1 parameter is the time in seconds to drive straight backwards at the rate set using the `drive_rate` which was set as a parameter or modified most recently using the SetDriveRate command

-* `SetDriveRate`  The numParam1 parameter is used as the new `drive_rate` for drive commands.
+* `SET_DRIVE_RATE`  The numParam1 parameter is used as the new `drive_rate` for drive commands.
 We limit this between very slow to about 1.2 meters per second.

-* `RotateRight`  The numParam1 parameter is the time in seconds to rotate to the right at the rate set using the `rotate_rate` which was set as a parameter or modified most recently using the SetRotateRate command

-* `RotateLeft`  The numParam1 parameter is the time in seconds to rotate to the left at the rate set using the `rotate_rate` which was set as a parameter or modified most recently using the SetRotateRate command

-* `SetRotateRate`  The numParam1 parameter is used as the new `rotate_rate` for rotate commands.
+* `SET_ROTATE_RATE`  The numParam1 parameter is used as the new `rotate_rate` for rotate commands.
 We limit this between very slow to about 3.2 meters per second.

-* `ClearCommands`  Typically used to flush out any commands not yet executed but queued from prior commands
+* `CLEAR_COMMANDS`  This is a depreciated command and only to be used if we ever re-implement a command queue.
+It was used in an earlier architecture

-* `ClearInProgress`  RESERVED command type to stop the robot from any current movement command.
+* `STOP_MOVEMENT`  RESERVED command to stop the robot from any current movement command.
 FUTURE PLAN

-* `StopMovement`  RESERVED command to stop the robot from any current movement command.
-FUTURE PLAN

-#### The Status Messages published by Fiducial Follow node
+#### The Status Result

-The node will publish status messages which may be valuable for a client node.
+The node will result in a status result which may be valuable for a client node.
-At this time these messages are not greatly thought out for some 'grand scheme' as that depends on a users specific needs.
 Generally we send one status as it is the start of that command to be acted upon and then send a status on completion.

-* `commandType`  String that normally shows the command for which this status applies.
-* `statusState`  String that indicates something about the state such as a new command starting to be run or is Done.
-* `string1`  String that often states the fiducial involved or just more about the action or more about units something is being set
-* `string2`  Second string is for more optional status some commands may fill in as needed.
-* `num1`  Floating point numeric value.
-Often this can be a value for a set type of operation for verification
-* `num2`  Second floating point value, not used yet.
-* `statusBits`  An unused integer perhaps of value for future or user extensions of this script
+This is to be documented in the future